North Carolina Mutual Life Insurance Company Archives, 1850, 1888-2000s, bulk 1920-2008

 - Scope and Content:

 The collection contributes significantly to documentation on the history of African American businesses in the United States, particularly in the South, and on the socioeconomic status of African Americans in the South in the 20th century.
-There is also valuable information on public health issues affecting 20th-century African Americans and public health programming created by NC Mutual as well as other agencies.
+There is valuable information on public health issues affecting 20th-century African Americans, and information about public health programming created by NC Mutual as well as by other entities.
 In addition, through company records and many ephemeral publications such as obituaries, the collection offers detailed documentation of the work status and personal lives of the company's many employees and their life insurance customers, predominantly African American women and men.

 Corporate office files form the bulk of the collection, covering nearly every aspect of the company's operations and activities from its founding in 1898.
 There are extensive correspondence files as well as meeting notes and minutes, many legal and financial reports, and surveys of the insurance industry.
 Materials relating to a published history of NCM written by one of its presidents, William Kennedy Jr., are located in the Office of the Presidents Series.
 Company presidents represented most substantially in the files include: William Kennedy Jr. (1952-1958), Asa T. Spaulding (1959-1967), Joseph Goodloe (1968-1972), William Kennedy III (1972-1990), and Bert Collins (1990-2003).
 Earlier and later presidents and leaders, including founders Merrick and Moore, and presidents C.C.
 Spaulding and James Speed are also represented in smaller amounts of material.
 Personnel records are also present and are closed to use until 2074, 75 years after the date of most recent record.